bassmake/DotNetVentures/README.md

-# DotNetExperiments
+# DotNetBlog

-Experiments in .NET platform.
+Blogging about experiences with .NET platform.